yalchik/whois-client/README.md

 This is a console whois-client.
 It connects to a whois-server and requests information about the domain you specified.
+It uses the NICNAME/WHOIS protocol according to RFC 954.
 How to use: `java -cp [classpath] by.iyalchyk.Run [whois-server] [domain_request]`
 Example: `java -cp target/WhoisClient-1.0-SNAPSHOT.jar by.iyalchyk.Run whois.nic.ru yandex.ru`
 Example output: